 OneSavings Bank plc began trading as a bank on 1 February 2011 and was admitted to the main market of the London Stock Exchange in June 2014 (OSB.L).
 OneSavings Bank plc joined the FTSE 250 index in June 2015.
 On 4 October 2019, OneSavings Bank plc acquired Charter Court Financial Services Group plc and its subsidiary businesses (in addition to the other subsidiary businesses wholly owned by the Group).
 On 30 November 2020, OSBG became the listed entity and holding company for the Group.
 It is incorporated in the UK and headquartered in Kent.

 The Group provides specialist lending and retail savings and is authorised by the Prudential Regulation Authority (PRA), part of the Bank of England, and regulated by the Financial Conduct Authority (FCA) and PRA.
-The Group reports under two segments, OneSavings Bank and Charter Court Financial Services.
+The Group operates under two banking licences for OneSavings Bank and Charter Court Financial Services.

 The Group is made up of a family of specialist financial services brands, namely Kent Reliance, InterBay Commercial, InterBay Asset Finance, Heritable Development Finance, Precise (formerly Precise Mortgages), Charter Savings Bank (CSB) and Charter Court Financial Services.